marcickler/fairchem/src/fairchem/data/omat/README.md

 # OMat24 Dataset

+> [!CAUTION]
+> OMat24 DFT calculations are not compatible with Materials Project calculations.
+If you are using models trained on OMat24 only
+> for such calculations, you can find a OMat24 specific calculations of reference unary compounds and MP2020-style
+> anion and GGA/GGA+U mixing corrections in the [OMat24 Hugging Face repo](https://huggingface.co/datasets/facebook/OMAT24).
+> Do not use MP2020 corrections or use the MP references compounds when using OMat24 trained models of OMat24 DFT calculations.
+> Additional care must be taken when computing energy differences, such as formation and energy above hull and comparing with
+> calculations in the Materials Project since DFT pseudopotentials are different and magnetic ground states may differ as well.

 The OMat24 dataset is available for download from [this](https://huggingface.co/datasets/facebook/OMAT24) HuggingFace repo.

 Pretrained eqV2 and eSEN models can be downloaded from HuggingFace [here](https://huggingface.co/facebook/OMAT24) and